pranavananthram/Plant-classifier-Computer-vision/README.md

 # Plant Leaf Disease Classification

 A deep learning project that classifies plant leaf images into disease categories using a fine-tuned MobileNet model.
-The project includes data preprocessing, training, evaluation, and deployment using a Docker-packaged Gradio app.
+The project includes data preprocessing, training, evaluation, Dockerized deployment, and automated CI/CD through GitHub Actions to AWS ECS.

 ---